 We have seen too many of our classmates and friends cast out of the school community under zero-tolerance policies that ignore the welfare of people who need help.

-Number of people prosecuted for marijuana law violations in 2009.
+Number of marijuana arrests in 2014.